 Final Fantasy III was already difficult on the Famicom, thanks partially to a lack of save points, justified by hardware limits.
 Then it was re-released on the DS, and rather than add save points, the best jobs were nerfed, and the bosses were granted double turns and much greater HP.
 You'll have to Grind, Grind, Grind if you ever hope to finish it.
-You are forced to beat the dungeon and its five bosses in one go, with death meaning having to do it all over again from beginning), and there is Garuda.
+You are forced to beat the final dungeon and its five bosses in one go, with death meaning having to do it all over again from beginning, and even before that, there is Garuda.

 The DS remake of Final Fantasy IV fits this to a T. While the original in the U.S. was somewhere between the Japanese release and the later Easy Type version, this is in a league of its own.
 To count the ways...

 Enemies will murder your party outright when you encounter a new set.
 Either in sheer numbers (good luck with 6 death zombies) or because they have some powerful AOE spell that they can cast over and over, for free.